jrhammond/EventNetworks/README.md

 utilize the [Phoenix daily data sets](http://phoenixdata.org/data/current) created and released through the [Open Event Data Project](http://openeventdata.org).
-Note that this means there are some time periods (currently June-October 2014) where events will be constructed using *both* Phoenix and ICEWS; in these cases, deduplication is used to minimize double-reporting of events.
+Note that this means there are some time periods (currently June-October 2014) where events will be constructed using *both* Phoenix and ICEWS; in these cases, event records are de-duplicated and some diagnostics are reported showing the level of overlap between the two data sources.

 The main function 'phoenix_net' intakes raw data files.
 It will look for them on disk, intaking the paths of Phoenix and ICEWS files separately.
 Due to API issues, these data are treated differently:
 - If Phoenix data are not found in the source path, they are downloaded and saved automatically.
 This is done using [Andrew Halterman's](https://github.com/ahalterman/phoxy) excellent `phoxy` package.
 - ICEWS data have to be downloaded manually and stored on disk to be used in the functions.
+The aforementioned `phoxy' package can be used to automatically access ICEWS data through 2013, but cannot yet access the most recent year of data.
 Hopefully, this will be fixed soon once I better understand the new version of the Harvard Dataverse API.

 The current development of the Phoenix Data Project is a collaborative effort between Caerus Associates (Erin Simpson, Andrew Halterman, and John Beieler), Parus Analytics